Greek

 With Geoffrey Turner, Galerij Ancient Art B. V., Amsterdam

-Amsterdam private collection, acquired from the above on 24th
+Private collection, Amsterdam, the Netherlands, acquired from the above on 24 January 1980

 Literature